 Q: HOW DO I REGISTER MY CHILD FOR CAMP?

-A: To register your child, you must send us a completed registration card and a $500 deposit.
+A: To register your child, you must complete our online registration form or send us a completed registration card and a $500 deposit.
 Payment can be made by check, cash, Master Card, Visa or American Express.
-Or you can use our secure on-line registration system.
-Links to both can be found on our Registration page
+Links to online and paper registration forms can be found on our Registration page

 Q. CAN CAMP RIVERBEND PROVIDE REFERENCES?

 A. Yes!
 Please contact us and we will put you in touch with a current Camp family who lives in your area and has a child the same age as yours.
 Our email is email@example.com or call us at 908-580-CAMP.

 Q. WHAT TYPE OF BUS WILL MY CHILD RIDE TO CAMP?

 A. We use 16, 20 and 24 passenger yellow school buses.

 A. Some of our bus drivers are counselors and some are professional bus drivers, but all of them have a Commercial Driver's License (CDL) with a special certification to drive passengers.
 To earn a CDL, a driver must go through a rigorous application process.
 A bus driver must be at least 21 years old, have a good driving record for the past three years, submit fingerprints to the State Police, pass a physical exam, pass a challenging written test, and pass a comprehensive road test which includes demonstrations of safety awareness!
 Our insurance company checks the driving record of every bus driver every year.
 Each bus also has a riding counselor, who is responsible for supervising campers on the bus.